 Walk through the narrow cobblestone streets of the island and admire the traditional mansions built amphitheatrically on the hill.
 You can visit the Oinousses Maritime Museum or explore the mainland of the island and its gorgeous beaches.

-One of the most spectacular customs that take place during Greek orthodox Easter (April 16th, 2023) celebrations is organized in Chios Greece.
+One of the most spectacular customs that take place during Greek Orthodox Easter (May 5th, 2024) celebrations is organized in Chios Greece.
 It is called the ‘fireworks war’ and has its roots in the times of the Ottoman occupation and it takes place on the evening of Holy Saturday in Vrontados.

 It is an exchange of fireworks between the two largest parishes in this region, St. Mark’s and Panagia Erythiani.
 The visitors can enjoy this spectacular visual experience, either by going to one of the two parishes or by watching it from the area of Aipi.
 Recommended Accommodation for Vrontados is Pearl Bay Hotel Apartments.